A7med23/obsidian-sync/Game dev/Video Notes/Brackey's GDScript tutorial.md

 ## get/set

 - getters and Setters are used to add code to when a variable is changed
-- for example, clamping the value of a variable between 2
+- for example, clamping the value of a variable in a range:
 ![[Pasted image 20250722040558.png]]